jmettraux/rufus-scheduler/README.md

 If, anyway, you need something like `rails server -d`, why not try `bundle exec unicorn -D` instead?
 In my (limited) experience, it worked out of the box (well, had to add `gem 'unicorn'` to `Gemfile` first).

+### executor / reloader

+You might benefit from wraping your scheduled code in the executor or reloader.
+Read more here: https://guides.rubyonrails.org/threading_and_code_execution.html

 ## support